 - Career interceptions.
 In his career Dan Marino threw 252 interceptions out of 8,358 passing attempts.
-This was an interception rate of slightly over three.
+This turned into an interception rate of slightly just over three.
 This was a Miami Dolphin team record for lowest career interception rating.

 - Career rushes.
 Dan Marino rushed the ball 301 rushes in 242 games played.
 He was considered a pocket passer who seldom rushed the ball if he could throw it.
 What coach would risk such a passer by rushing him often.

 - Career rushing yards.
 Dan Marino rushed for eighty-seven yards from 301 rushes.
-This comes out to an average of three tenths of a yard per rush.
-Compared to his passing yardage one can easily see why he threw much more than he ran.
+This comes out to an average of 3/10ths of a yard per rush.
+As compared to his passing yardage, one can easily see why he threw a good deal more than he ran.